Quick Verdict

 5. La Roche-Posay Effaclar Duo -- Best Spot Treatment

-Benzoyl peroxide 5.5% + lipo-hydroxy acid in a cream formula that targets active breakouts while respecting the skin barrier.
-More effective for active inflammatory acne (red, painful pimples) than salicylic acid, because BP kills the bacteria causing the breakout rather than just unclogging the pore.
-Use as a spot treatment on active blemishes or apply to the full T-zone if acne is widespread.
+Benzoyl peroxide 5.5% + lipo-hydroxy acid in a cream formula for active-looking breakouts.
+Benzoyl peroxide is a better fit for red, inflamed blemishes than salicylic acid alone because it targets acne-associated bacteria as well as surface congestion.
+Use as a spot treatment on active blemishes or apply to a breakout-prone zone if tolerated.
 Do not layer with adapalene on the same night.

 Keep in mind: Benzoyl peroxide bleaches fabric -- use a white pillowcase, white towels, and white washcloths when using this product.
 Avoid contact with clothing.